jtmiclat/jtmiclat/README.md

                 ||     ||
 ```

-Previously worked as a data/geospatial engineer at [Thinking Machines](https://thinkingmachin.es).
+Previously worked as a data/geospatial engineer at [Thinking Machines](https://thinkingmachin.es) 🤖
+Currenyly working as a full stack engineer at [Ororatech](https://ororatech.com/) 🔥